Yes (Yes album)

-Yes is the debut studio album by English rock band Yes, released on 25 July 1969 by Atlantic Records.
+Yes is the debut studio album by English rock band Yes, first released in the UK on 25 July 1969 and later in the US on 15 October 1969 by Atlantic Records.
 After forming in the summer of 1968, the band toured extensively across the United Kingdom with sets comprising both original material and rearranged cover versions.
 They signed with Atlantic in March 1969, and entered Advision and Trident Studios in London to record their first album.
 Yes includes covers of "Every Little Thing" by the Beatles and "I See You" by the Byrds.

 Yes was positively received by critics in the United Kingdom and United States, but was not commercially successful and failed to chart in either country.
 Two singles from the album were released: "Sweetness" and "Looking Around".
-The album was remastered in 1994 and 2003, the latter containing several previously unreleased tracks including a rendition of "Something's Coming" from West Side Story.
+The album was remastered in 1994 and 2003, the latter containing several previously unreleased tracks, including a rendition of "Something's Coming" from West Side Story.

 Background

 In August 1968, Yes formed with a line-up of singer Jon Anderson, bassist Chris Squire, guitarist Peter Banks, drummer Bill Bruford, and keyboardist Tony Kaye; the band played their first gig under the name on 4 August.
 They toured the United Kingdom extensively, playing sets featuring both original material and rearranged cover songs from rock, pop, funk, and jazz artists.
-Bruford left the band temporarily with the aim of pursuing education at university, but the line-up returned to its original formation in November 1968.
+Bruford left the band temporarily with the aim of pursuing education at university, with Tony O’Reilly as his replacement, but the line-up returned to its original formation in November 1968.
 In the course of the search for a record label, manager Roy Flynn and Atlantic managing director Frank Fenter secured a deal to have Yes audition at the Speakeasy Club in London for Ahmet Ertegun of Atlantic Records.
 The gig was a success, and news of the band's signing to the label were reported by the press in March 1969.